Theory and practice

 heavy or light, every deepened well becomes a small but

 tuned absorbing element.
-Many small membrane absorbers
+Many small and powerful membrane

-identical, selective, powerful and tuned absorption.
+of fully identical, selective, powerful and tuned

-Unwanted absorption as well, RPG could conclude and
+absorption.
+Unwanted absorption as well, RPG could

-describe in their research on this.
+conclude and describe in their research on this.

-the front of the diffuser.
+against the front of the diffuser.

 painting diffusers is usually not